(an improbable combination of elements)

 a lecture with internet presentation by György Galántai

-sound and text documents about
+Visual, sound and text documents about

-by yourself and you do time for it by yourself as well."
-(Vladimir
+The Russian word Samizdat means “publishing by yourself”: “You write by yourself, edit by yourself, you censor by yourself, you distribute by yourself and you do time for it by yourself as well.”
+(Vladimir Bukovsky)

 Samizdat existed in all countries of the Soviet sphere of power.
 It gained its widest circulation in the former USSR, Czechoslovakia, Poland, Hungary and the GDR.
 With its 400 exhibits, the Samizdat exhibition attempts to rescue this fascinating and colourful world from oblivion.